paldhous/ucb/2015/dataviz/md_raw/class7.md

 The first two files can also be downloaded from [this Github respository](https://github.com/paldhous/refine-geocoder).

-For today's geocoding exercise, you will need a Bing Maps API key.
-If you don't already have a Microsoft Account, you will first need to [create one](https://signup.live.com/signup.aspx?sf=1&id=38936&ru=https://account.live.com/%3fwa%3dwsignin1.0&tw=0&fs=0&kv=0&cb=&cbcxt=&wp=SAPI&wa=wsignin1.0&wreply=https://account.live.com/%3fwa%3dwsignin1.0&bk=1413566923&uiflavor=web&uaid=3affa9094c4e4ca5aa721863467ee2f0&mkt=EN-US&lc=1033&lic=1).
+For today's geocoding exercise, you will need a Bing Maps API key and a MapQuest API key.
+Obtain your Mapquest key from [here](https://developer.mapquest.com/).
+If you don't already have a Microsoft Account, you will first need to [create one](https://signup.live.com/signup.aspx?sf=1&id=38936&ru=https://account.live.com/%3fwa%3dwsignin1.0&tw=0&fs=0&kv=0&cb=&cbcxt=&wp=SAPI&wa=wsignin1.0&wreply=https://account.live.com/%3fwa%3dwsignin1.0&bk=1413566923&uiflavor=web&uaid=3affa9094c4e4ca5aa721863467ee2f0&mkt=EN-US&lc=1033&lic=1) before requesting a Bing Maps key.
 Then `Sign in` at the [Bing Maps Portal](https://www.bingmapsportal.com/) and select `My account>Create or view keys` from the top menu.

 ### Latitude and longitude